This post will be a disjointed two parter. The first part about summer and my contribution to

 I'm betting that all of these fellas, other than my dad, are dead.
 My dad was in his twenties when this shot was taken during the Korean war.
 My dad also served in World War II.
 There are fewer and fewer veterans alive who served in that war.
 If you know any who were you might want to tell them about Honor Flights.

-Earlier this year I was able to get my dad on an Honor Flight.
+Honor Flight.
 Memories were made that he'll never forget.
 He was flown from California with 50+ other veterans, male and female, who served in WWII and Korea, to Washington, D.C. to see the monuments built to recognize their service.
 It didn't cost any of the veterans a penny.
 Everything is paid for by contributions: airfare, lodging, food, ground transportation.
 In the three days my dad was gone all he bought were two beers.
 He had a wonderful time.

 First on the list to be accepted for one of these flights are WWII vets and vets with health issues whose time is running out.
 Korean vets are also chosen.
 Eventually they will be honoring Vietnam vets.
 But it's the WWII vets they are most wanting to take on these trips.
 The following is from their website: